wrf/envbiogeo-mgap/analysis_tutorial/README.md

 ![IDP2021_temp_vs_depth_baseR.png](https://github.com/wrf/envbiogeo-mgap/blob/main/images/IDP2021_temp_vs_depth_baseR.png)

 ...but this gives a huge mess that could belong in a modern art museum.
 It treats the whole dataset as one continuous line, so individual traces are not clear.
 We instead want ~5000 separate lines for the ~5000 casts.
 This is fairly easy with `ggplot()`, making use of the `group=` aesthetic attribute.
+This means that lines will be grouped by some factor, here we are using the `Cast.Identifier` in the dataset, a unique value for each cast/series of samples.
+Just as above, we also invert the y-axis by adding `scale_y_reverse()`.

 ```
 ggplot(geotrace_tm, aes(x=CTDTMP_T_VALUE_SENSOR_deg.C , y=DEPTH_m , group=Cast.Identifier)) +